ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 | *cumbia upgrade*              | upgrade to a newer version of cumbia"|  - |

-*bash auto completion* will help you use these shortcuts: try
+*bash auto completion* will help you find out these shortcuts: try

 > cumbia [+TAB]